 Martin Luther King, Jr. Day

 Education was integral to King’s vision for a more just society.
-Share his legacy with students.
+Share his legacy in the classroom and beyond:

 - Share our booklet Reclaiming the Promise of Racial Equity for Black Males in California.